flectra-hq/flectra/doc/reference/views.rst

     Defines the directed edges of the graph.
 Its attributes are:

     ``object`` (required)
-      the edge's Odoo model
+      the edge's Flectra model
     ``source`` (required)
-      :class:`~odoo.fields.Many2one` field of the edge's model pointing to the edge's source node record
+      :class:`~flectra.fields.Many2one` field of the edge's model pointing to the edge's source node record
     ``destination`` (required)
-      :class:`~odoo.fields.Many2one` field of the edge's model pointing to the edge's destination node record
+      :class:`~flectra.fields.Many2one` field of the edge's model pointing to the edge's destination node record
     ``label``
       Python list of attributes (as quoted strings).
 The corresponding